 In this article, we’ve put together a list of 5 key benefits of hybrid working to help you understand just how beneficial this new way of working can be for your employees, culture and growth.
 At the end of the article, we also list three common challenges, along with some tips to help your business overcome them when formulating a hybrid working policy.

-What Are The Benefits Of Hybrid Working?
+5 Benefits Of Hybrid Working

 Many businesses hold back from embracing a hybrid work model because they feel it may reduce productivity and stunt growth.
 But this is not the case.

 In a recent study by Deloitte, 55% of workers reported that they believe their colleagues are just as, if not more, productive now than before lockdown.
-And remember, many were contending with home-schooling, uncertaintly and other stressors during that period too!
+And remember, many were contending with home-schooling, uncertainty and other stressors during that period too!

 When an organization embraces a hybrid work model, their talent pool grows.
 This is particularly effective for global businesses that service customers across different time zones.
 Offering the opportunity for remote working undoubtedly opens the door to hiring a more diverse and effective workforce.
 What’s more, it’s an important tool for engaging talent.
 In a 2020 survey by recruitment company Hays, two thirds of leaders said that offering remote working improves both talent attraction and retention.